 To explain my qualifier, it may help to return to an earlier point: any 40-minute effort to recount the Hebrew Bible starting with Creation and ending with Ezra will require choices about which stories to tell and which to omit.
 The stories of Ruth and Bathsheba might or might not make the cut in a Jewish museum, but they’re here, taken straight from the Hebrew Bible.
 Still, visitors unaware that Bathsheba and Ruth were chosen because the first chapter of the first gospel in the New Testament identifies them as ancestors of Jesus will not learn that here.
 On the other hand, what they will hear is an account of the Tanakh that places special emphasis on the Exodus, and a historically resonant question posed at a dramatic moment: “Why is this night different from all other nights?”

 A final word in this connection about special exhibits: the Israel Antiquities Authority, the Bible Lands Museum in Israel, and the Vatican Museum each filled a special exhibit hall at the museum for its opening, and each has contracted to send a regular stream of special shows that will be curated by their own staffs.
-The Vatican pulled out all the stops, sending an exhibit that includes the Renaissance-era Urbino Bible, open to a page with an illumination so beautiful that it seemed to glow.
+For the opening, the Bavarian State Library contributed a gallery’s worth of exquisitely illuminated medieval manuscripts, while the Vatican for its part chose to send replicas.
 This winter, a special exhibit has been sent by Amsterdam’s Ets Haim Library and the Bibliotheca Rosenthaliana (the Jewish collection of the University of Amsterdam).
 Next year the Hebrew University will send an exhibition.
 These contributions alone make the museum an invaluable addition to American cultural literacy.

 The trip to Washington is also worth the journey just to see In the Valley of David and Goliath, a special exhibit on display last year at the Bible Lands Museum in Israel.
 It shows finds from Khirbet Qeiyafa.
 That heavily fortified hilltop town, about 20 miles from present-day Jerusalem, guarded the approach to Judea from the Philistine coast at the very end of the 11th and beginning of the 10th centuries BCE: the era, that is, of Kings David and Solomon.
 Qeiyafa features an unusual city wall with a pair of heavily fortified gates built of giant stones, suggesting that it may be identifiable as the biblical town of Shaaraim (“Two Gates”).